enthonyaraujo/calculator/README.md

 # Calculator
-- Just a calculator to train html, css and javascript
+- simple calculator project to train html, css and javaScript